westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 ### Graphical Interface

-*gzbc* provides a graphical user interface showing the zone configuration and state of a zoned  device. *gzbc* also  displays  the  write status (write pointer position) of zones graphically using color coding (red for written sectors and green for unwritten sectors).
-Some operations on zones can also be executed directly from the interface (reset zone write pointer, open zone, close zone, etc).
+*gzbc* provides a graphical user interface that shows the zone configuration and state of a zoned  device. *gzbc* displays the write status (write pointer position) of zones by using color coding (red for written sectors and green for unwritten sectors).
+Some operations on zones can be executed directly from the interface ("reset zone write pointer", "open zone", "close zone", etc).

 <Image src="tools-libzbc-gzbc.png" title="gzbc screeshot"/>

 ## Emulation Mode

 *libzbc* emulation mode requires a regular file or a regular block device as backend storage.
-The size of the file or the capacity of the block device used will be used as the emulated device capacity.
+The size of the file or the capacity of the block device is used as the emulated device's capacity.

-For example, the following commands will create a 10GB file name `zbc-disk` that can be used for an emulated disk.
+For example, the following commands will create a 10GB file name `zbc-disk` that can be used as an emulated disk:

 ```plaintext
 # touch zbc-disk